 Employers should complete a hazard assessment at every job site.
 The goal of this assessment is to determine what hazards are present or what hazards are likely to be present while the jobs on site take place.
 This assessment should not ignore the possibility of multiple and simultaneous hazards.

 Employers should then use the hazard assessment to determine the type of PPE that should be used.
 The PPE chosen by the employer should be able to adequately guard against the highest level of each hazard.
 If the job scope or work space changes, the area should be reassessed by the employer and, if necessary, the corresponding PPE updated.

 2.)
 Ensure There Is Safety Equipment Available In Addition To PPE

 On top of PPE, it is the responsibility of the employer to explore other safety options to improve employee safety.
 These extra precautions should include safe guards, engineering controls and good manufacturing practices.

 3.)
-Train Employees Who Are Required to Use PPE
+PPE Training for Employees Who Are Required to Use PPE

-All employers must provide training to each employee who is required to use PPE.
-The training should include:
+All employers must provide PPE training to each employee who is required to use PPE during work.
+PPE training should include:

 It is the employee’s responsibility to demonstrate working knowledge and understanding of the PPE before being allowed to perform work requiring the PPE.
 Any employees who do not understand PPE requirements must be retrained.
-If there are any changes in the workplace or a new type of PPE is required, all employees who are affected must be retrained as well.
+If there are any changes in the workplace or a new type of PPE is required, all employees who are affected must refresh their PPE training as well.